 The hosting organizations of MAMI are spread out all over Europe, and are closely interacting through collaborations and exchange of students.
-The MAMI network includes 7 academic and 2 non-academic partners (see below).
+The MAMI network includes 7 academic and 2 industrial partners detailed below.

-Centre National de la Recherche Scientifique (Strasbourg, FRANCE).
+Centre National de la Recherche Scientifique (IPCMS – Strasbourg and LLB – Paris, FRANCE)

 The CNRS is the largest governmental research organization in France.
 It has 32,000 employees, of whom more than 24,000 are permanent.
 It runs more than 1025 research units, with 35 in association with universities or industry.